AICoE/log-anomaly-detector/README.md

 * LADT_MAX_ENTRIES = limits the number of entries returned from Elasticsearch for the training query
 * LADT_ITERS = number of training iterations of the SOM
 * LADT_SERVICE = name of Elasticsearch service to be monitored
-* LADT_TRAIN_LOG = Number of Inference iterations between retraining the model
+* LADT_TRAIN_LAG = Number of Inference iterations between retraining the model